 The representative is responsible for the care and maintenance of estate property, treating it with even greater care than his or her own property.
 The representative is able to sell any property that is perishable or would deteriorate in value during the California probate process.

 As you can see, being a representative is a big, big job.
 Consequently, he or she can be removed if proven to have been guilty of any gross misconduct or mismanagement in the role of representative.
 The representative may be subject to a suit for breach of fiduciary duty.
 Along the way, there are taxes to be paid and returns to be filed, along with many other details.

 So you see, there is more than a little pressure on the personal representative.
-As a result, it is essential that the representative work in concert with Liran Aliav an experienced probate attorney to guide the representative or beneficiaries during this process … and avoid all of the hidden landmines.
+As a result, it is essential that the representative work in concert with an experienced Beverly Hills probate attorney, such as Liran Aliav, to guide the representative or beneficiaries during this process … and avoid all of the hidden landmines.